MIEC-Lab/voxel-toy-box-supert10-1/README.md

 # Voxel Toy Box

 Vercel-first voxel generation app with a React frontend, a server-side Gemini API, and Postgres-backed generation logging.
+It now also includes a Vercel route for calling Kimi (Moonshot) with the same voxel-generation contract.

 ## Local Development